 fields.

-pairs (t)
+pairspairs (t)

-Returns three values: the next
+Returns three values: the next function, the table t, and

-, so that the construction
+nil, so that the construction

 for k,v in pairs(t) do body end

-will iterate over all key–value pairs of table t
+will iterate over all key–value pairs of table t.

 See next for the caveats of modifying the table during its traversal.

-pcall (f, arg1, ...)
+pcallpcall (f, arg1, ...)

-with the given arguments in protected mode.
+Calls function f with the given arguments in protected mode.

-This means that any error inside f
+This means that any error inside f is not propagated; instead,

-catches the error and returns a status code.
+pcall catches the error and returns a status code.
 Its first

 result is the status code (a boolean), which is true if the call

 succeeds without errors.
-In such case, pcall
+In such case, pcall also returns all

 results from the call, after this first result.
 In case of any error,

-plus the error message.
+pcall returns false plus the error message.

-print (...)
+printprint (...)

 Receives any number of arguments, and prints their values to

-function to convert them to strings.
+stdout, using the tostring function to convert them to strings.

-is not intended for formatted output, but only as a quick way
+print is not intended for formatted output, but only as a quick way

 to show a value, typically for debugging.
 For formatted output, use

-rawequal (v1, v2)
+rawequalrawequal (v1, v2)

 metamethod.
 Returns a boolean.